 You can also shop around to compare lenders so you get the lowest fees and interest rates available.
 It may be a good idea to enlist the help of a mortgage broker if you're not sure how to go about vetting lenders.

-2. Participate in home buyer programs Vermont
+2. Participate in home buyer programs in Vermont

 The Vermont Housing Finance Agency (VHFA) offers several mortgage programs for eligible buyers working with a partnered lender: